Top Links

 3. Check your cabling

 Co-ax aerial plugSorting out your aerial cabling can make a serious difference to your reception.
-Just replacing your flylead from the aerial socket on your wall to the Freeview box show improvements.
+Just replacing your flylead from the aerial socket on your wall to the Freeview receiver could make a significant difference.

 Another option to try (although it didn't work for us), is to wind your aerial flylead through a 'ferrite ring'.
-These are designed to cure electromagnetic and RF interference at the source.
-Available for about a pound from Maplin Electronics.
+These are designed to reduce electromagnetic and RF 'pickup' and reduce the interference before it gets into your receiver.
+These are available for a few pounds from Maplin Electronics.

-For more help on this, see our cabling advice.
+For more help on tips for improving your TV aerial cabling, see our TV cabling advice.

 4. Check your aerial